LRitzdorf/TaskerDNDFunctions/README.md

 when the tile is tapped, but should be useful as a quick indicator of the state that Tasker thinks DND should be in.

-### Calendar DND (Task)

-Activates DND based on properties of an active calendar event.
-By default, this trigger searches for the text `DND` in the event's description.
-(Actually, this uses regex - if you have more advanced filtering needs, don't hesitate to customize it!)

-For example, if you want to activate DND during a weekly meeting, just create a repeating event in Google Calendar with `DND` in the description somewhere.
-This profile will trigger when the event begins, and deactivate again when it ends.

 ### Volume Button DND Toggle (Profile)

 Toggles DND when you press and hold either volume button (customizable, see